Nokia, China's Xiaomi sign patent deal

-* Centerbridge to acquire Clearlake-backed enterprise software providers Syncsort and Vision Solutions

-HELSINKI, July 5 Telecoms network equipment maker Nokia and Chinese handset maker Xiaomi Technology have signed a patent licencing agreement, the companies said on Wednesday.
+HELSINKI, July 5 (Reuters) - Telecoms network equipment maker Nokia and Chinese handset maker Xiaomi Technology have signed a patent licencing agreement, the companies said on Wednesday.

 The agreement includes a cross licence to each company's cellular standard patents.
 Nokia will also provide network infrastructure equipment to Xiaomi.